 Rome E-Prix: everything you need to know

-The ancient streets of Rome will welcome the world’s fastest electric cars as the FIA Formula E Championship debuts in the city later this year.
-The inaugural Rome E-Prix will zoom into town on Sunday, April 14 with huge crowds expected to witness the high-powered machines.
+For the second year, the ancient streets of Rome will welcome the world’s fastest electric cars as the FIA Formula E Championship debuts in the city later this year.
+The Rome E-Prix will zoom into town on Saturday, April 13 with huge crowds expected to witness the high-powered machines.
 Formula E remains a new concept in the world of motorsport but it has attracted big money sponsors and some of the hottest racing talent on the planet since its inception in 2014.
 Here’s what to expect when the race comes to the Eternal City…

 What is Formula E?